A cavity, also called tooth decay, is a hole that forms in

 Complications from Tooth Cavities

-If left untreated, a tooth cavity can cause a variety of
+A tooth cavity can cause a variety of complications if it’s

-- a tooth abscess, which can become infected and
+tooth abscess, which can become infected and trigger life-threatening

-trigger life-threatening complications, like an infection that enters the
+complications, like an infection that enters the bloodstream or sepsis

 Tooth cavities are a common dental problem, but you can

-reduce your risk.
-Brush your teeth twice a day with a fluoride toothpaste and
+- Brush your teeth at least twice per day with a